wallytutor/WallyToolbox.jl/docs/src/DryTransport/theory.md

 \left(rk\frac{\partial{}T}{\partial{}r}\right)
 ```

 To proceed with the finite volume discretization we perform the integration of both sides of the equation over the relevant variables.
-The order of integration is chosen according to the nature of the derivative term, as discussed by Patankar [Patankar1980](@cite).
+The order of integration is chosen according to the nature of the derivative term, as discussed by ([[@Patankar1980]]).
 Care must be taken in the definition of the space integration, which is non-trivial in cylindrical coordinates systems and must be carried over the differential volume ``dV``.

 ```math
 \int_{V}\int_{0}^{\tau}